Zhagi/Reliability-Project/README.md

 You can find the Jupyter Notebook to scrap the data and the output file: hospitals.csv [here](https://github.com/denisecodes/Reliability-Project/tree/main/scrap_hosp_data)

-## 💽 Setting a NoSQL Database: DynamoDB
+## 💽 Setting up a NoSQL Database: DynamoDB

 We decided to use AWS's NoSQL database system DynamoDB to upload the data we had scraped from the hospitals endpoint.